CB1u—Intro to U.S. Customs Brokerage: Part 1, The Players, Functions and Business of a Customs Broker

 - Premium and Fee for Arranging a Customs Bond

-Customs Broker Role in the Cargo Transportation Process
+The Customs Broker Involvement in the Cargo Transportation Process

 In this lesson we address transportation-related responsibilities and services a broker must provide to assure timely customs clearance and delivery/on-carriage of the goods once cleared.